gvwilson/thirdbit/_posts/2008/2008-12-03-advertising-for-bottle-of-light.md

 ---
-title: "Advertising for "Bottle of Light""
+title: "Advertising for 'Bottle of Light'"
 date: 2008-12-03 09:28:15
 year: 2008
 ---